DGTCentaurMods/DGTCentaurMods/README.md

 Installation process takes some time, so sit back and have a beer.
 Once done, reboot your Raspberry Pi.
 If all went well, board should power on and the new DGTCentaurMods will start.
 You'll notice the menu on the display.

 ## Automatic setup of SD card
 Use the tool in tools/card-setup-tol.
-Follow this wiki page. (to be filled)
+Follow the README section on tool's page.

 ## Original centaur software